 Guarantor shall not be discharged or released from its obligations hereunder by any proceeding, voluntary or involuntary, involving the bankruptcy, insolvency, receivership, reorganization, liquidation or arrangement of CPS or by any defense which CPS may have by reason of the order, decree or decision of any court or administrative body resulting from any such proceeding.
 If at any time any payment of any of the Obligations is rescinded or must otherwise be restored or returned upon the insolvency, bankruptcy or reorganization of CPS or otherwise, the Guarantor’s obligations hereunder with respect to such payment shall be at such time as though such payment had not been made.
-The Guarantor reserves the right to assert defenses which CPS may have to payment of any Obligation other than defenses arising from the bankruptcy, insolvency, of CPS and other defenses expressly waived hereby.
+The Guarantor reserves the right to assert defenses which CPS may have to payment of any Obligation other than defenses arising from the bankruptcy, insolvency, dissolution, or liquidation of CPS and other defenses expressly waived hereby.

-Guarantor hereby waives notice of acceptance of this Guaranty and notice of any obligation or liability to which it may apply, and waives presentment, demand for payment, protest, notice of dishonor or non-payment of any such obligation or liability, suit or the taking of action by the Company against, and any other notice to CPS, Guarantor or others
+Guarantor hereby waives notice of acceptance of this Guaranty and notice of any obligation or liability to which it may apply, and waives presentment, demand for payment, protest, notice of dishonor or non-payment of any such obligation or liability, suit or the taking of action by the Company against, and any other notice to CPS, Guarantor or others and any right to require that any action or proceeding be brought against CPS or any other person, or to require that Company seek enforcement of any performance against CPS or any other person, prior to any action against Guarantor under the terms hereof.
+Except as to applicable statutes of limitation, no delay of Company in the exercise of, or failure to exercise, any rights hereunder shall operate as a waiver of such rights, a waiver of any other rights or a release of Guarantor from any Obligations hereunder.
+Guarantor consents to the renewal, compromise, extension, acceleration or other changes in the time of payment of or other changes in the terms of the Obligations, or any part thereof or any changes or modifications to the terms of the underlying agreement.

 Guarantor hereby represents and warrants that: (i) it is a corporation duly organized, validly existing, and in good standing under the laws of the State of Maryland and has the corporate power and authority to execute, deliver and carry out the terms and provisions of this Guaranty; (ii) no authorization, approval, consent or order of, or registration or filing with any court or other governmental body having jurisdiction over Guarantor is required on the part of Guarantor for the execution and delivery of this Guaranty; and (iii) Guarantor has duly executed and delivered this Guaranty and this Guaranty constitutes a valid and legally binding obligation of Guarantor, except as the enforceability of this Guaranty may be limited by the effect of any applicable bankruptcy, insolvency, reorganization, moratorium or similar laws affecting creditors’ rights generally and by general principles of equity.